 Aspects that can not be tested using verification tools, such as P4v, must be written by the user.
 The user has a high degree of freedom in test generation.
 PTA includes a test library that allows users to specify test pre-conditions and post-conditions in a Python scripts.
 These are automatically translated to a configuration of PTA.
-An example test script is presented in Appendix A. A lot of these tests, though not all, can be defined once and then be reused as data plane programs change or for regression tests (as is the case with the NetFPGA).
+Example test scripts are provided in [24].
+A lot of these tests, though not all, can be defined once and then be reused as data plane programs change or for regression tests (as is the case with the NetFPGA).

-PTA supports some types of fuzz testing, such as random payload or random header contents, and these were used in a few functional tests described in Section 8.2.
+PTA supports some types of fuzz testing, such as random payload or random header contents, and these were used in a few functional tests described in Section IX-B.